Students can complete the master's degree program in clinical mental health counseling in three years.

 Decisions for admittance into the graduate program are based upon a comprehensive system, which includes multiple measures to assess the personal characteristics, communications and basic skills proficiency of candidates.

-This system includes (a) application (b) official transcripts or in-progress letter (c) references (d) statement of intent (e) resume and/or experience profile (f) GRE or MAT
+This system includes (a) application (b) official transcripts or in-progress letter (c) references (d) statement of intent (e) resume and/or experience profile (f) GRE (Niagara University students/graduates with a final, or last two years of course work, GPA of 3.0 or above are not required to take the GRE).

 *Students may attend an interview which will examine the student's career goals, personal readiness for their program, multicultural sensitivity and awareness, and personal judgment and decision-making skills.